Euphrates softshell turtle: Endangered status

 The Euphrates softshell turtle is an endangered species.
 The primary threats are habitat loss and alterations, but to lesser extent also pollution and killing by fishermen.
 A major threat is dams, which alter levels of sediment and water temperature, and may flood areas.
-For example, the population in the Halfeti region disappeared entirely following the construction of the Atatürk Dam, possibly due to colder water, and once completed the Ilısu Dam will flood some known nesting sites of the species.
+For example, the population in the Halfeti region disappeared entirely following the construction of the Atatürk Dam, possibly due to colder water, and the Ilısu Dam flooded some known nesting sites of the species.
 Numerous other dams are planned in the Euphrates-Tigris drainage.
 Nevertheless, there are indications that they are able to use nesting sites near human and are not particularly vulnerable to general disturbance.
 When basking on land they are very shy, retreating to water at the slightest hint of danger.
 It has been reported from man-made habitats such as reservoirs and artificial canals near cities.
-Despite its endangered status there are no specific conservations projects aimed at this species in most of its range, except one underway in Iran's Khuzestan Province.
+Despite its endangered status there are no specific conservation projects aimed at this species in most of its range, except one underway in Iran's Khuzestan Province.